Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 vision a rectangular object, incessantly blinking away.
 It's boring - on, off, on, off - but _it's there._  A tombstone of your current predicament, just waiting for some kind of input.

-Patiently, the endless abyss frolics around as the blob pulsates - like a fine and terminal point to your tiny world.
+Patiently, the endless abyss frolics around the ephemeral block  - like a fine and terminal point to your tiny world.
 Taunting you.
 Tempting you.

     "What's the point!!?"

 You scream into the cosmic void, as if that heartless glob might answer back.

-But wait!
-There's something unusual about that little light of yours...sometimes it pulses a little slower, _then a little faster!_  You'd _never_ have noticed that without working your heart rate up first!
-Eventually, you gather the cryptic message onto the scratch pad of your mind -
+_But wait!_  There's something unusual about that little light of yours...it almost dances with your now racing heartbeat.
+Sometimes a little faster, sometimes slower.
+Why didn't you notice that before!?
+Feverishly, you gather the cryptic message onto the scratch pad of your mind -

     .... . .-.. .-.. ---  .-- --- .-. .-.. -..

-What a bizarre message - is it talking to _you?_
+What a bizarre sentiment - is it talking to _you?_

 A thousand questions riddle your mind - _how do you know what it means?_  A moment ago there was nothing, and now you find yourself in the utter abstract - _how are you even able to think!?_  Strange blocks lying